conradborchers/civis/outline.md

 We start our seminar off with important theoretical frameworks and questions that will guide our inquiry.
 What do we mean when we talk about "society" as a system?
 How can actors and communication inside of systems be conceptualized and analyzed?
 What cultural and interpersonal norms play a role in communication between systems?
 Informed by an interdisciplinary theory-framework participants will receive an interactive and brief introduction into systems and communication theory and relate these concepts to their own day-to-day experience.

-# A2 (Our) Perspectives on the pandemic
+# A2 (Our) Perspectives on the pandemic - with Anna Wanka (Goethe University Frankfurt)

-The second session of the day is designed to be of interactive and creative nature.
-Uncovering the topic on which we will apply the theories discussed in section A1, we will brainstorm pieces of public discourse and relevant groups in the context of the SARS-CoV-2 pandemic.
-We will compare and contrast our preconceptions and experiences with the pandemic across nations and define questions to analyze and answer in later sections of the workshop.
+How can different perspectives in societies be scientifically investigated?
+In this session, we will welcome Anna Wanka from the research project “VERSUS Corona”, which currently investigates how practices of provisioning and care change in the course of SARS-CoV-2 pandemic and how these changes unequally affect people in different social situations, age groups, and spatial environments.
+Through presenting their research, our guests will present insights and findings on this topic, and also discuss methods and interdisciplinary approaches to capture how people ‘make a living and make a life’ when confronted with diverse challenges of the pandemic.
+Together we will invite participants to discuss potentials and limitations of different conceptualizations of scientific reasoning and current research practice in the social sciences.
+Finally, participants will be invited to reflect our inquiry on their personal and collective experience of the ongoing pandemic.

 # A3 Obstacles and rhetoric foundations in communication